ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | A           | curry        |
 | B           | sushi        |

-- Customer **A** in the order before starting to be a member bought two kinds of items - sushi and carry.
+- Customer **A** in the order placed before becoming a member, bought two types of items - sushi and curry.
-- Customer **B** in the order before starting to be a member bought sushi.
+- Customer **B** in the order placed before becoming a member, bought sushi.

-According to results from questions 6 and 7, customers **A** and **B** bought the same product just before becoming members and just after becoming members.
+According to the results from questions 6 and 7, customers **A** and **B** bought the same product just before and just after becoming members.

 ***